saamehsanaaee/WMAD-Montbretia_Cabinet-ISP/ExtraResources/README.md

-# Additional Material from the Project
+# Additional Material
-This folder will contain additional material from our project, including our presentation, visualizations (WIP), and other supplementary material.
+Here, you can find additional material for the project.
+For now, these include our presentation slides and a `.pdf` that describes our model.
+Other material like visualizations will be added soon.